redgeoff/gofur/README.md

                         tests.
 This script will then be killed after the tests.
 This script can be used to set up fixtures.

-## Run tests in phantomjs and generate code coverage
+## Run tests in headless browser and generate code coverage

+Note: you must have Chrome installed

     $ node_modules/gofur/scripts/browser-coverage/test.js -c cache -t test/index.js
     $ node_modules/istanbul/lib/cli.js report --dir cache/coverage/browser --root cache/coverage/browser lcov